alpha1e0/kiwi/README.md

-# 1 bugtrack

-## About
+## 1 About

-`bugtrack` is a tool for finding security bugs from the source code.
+`bugtrack` is a security tool for code analysis from the source code.

-## Install
+## 2 Install

 Now, `bugtrack` only support **Sublime Text 3**.

-1. Open the package directory
+Step 1.
+Open the package directory

 > Preferences --> Browse packages

-2. Get the latest version of bugtrack
+Step 2.
+Get the latest version of bugtrack

 > git clone https://github.com/alpha1e0/bugtrack.git

-3. Rename the package downloaded to **bugtrack**, and move it to the package directory
+Step 3.
+Rename the package downloaded to **bugtrack**, and move it to the package directory

-## Usage
+## 3 Usage

-## Remark
+## 4 Remark